 Getting started with AI at work doesn’t require mastering tools, comparing pricing plans, or learning technical jargon.
+This guide is designed for getting started—not for mastering real workflows.

 Instead of asking you to “choose the right AI tool,” this page outlines three clear starting paths.